crescent-network/crescent/x/claim/spec/01_concepts.md

 - 20% of the initial DEXdrop claimable amount is released in genesis
 - 20% of the initial DEXdrop claimable amount is released by executing a deposit transaction to any pool
-- 20% of the initial DEXdrop claimable amount is released by executing a swap transaction from any pool
+- 20% of the initial DEXdrop claimable amount is released by executing an order transaction in any pair
 - 20% of the initial DEXdrop claimable amount is released by executing a liquid staking transaction
 - 20% of the initial DEXdrop claimable amount is released by executing a governance vote transaction